What is the training in psychotherapy?

 What opportunities are there for fellows to get involved in research?

 Fellows can team up with faculty mentors to create unique research opportunities.
-In the last five years, fellows have worked on research in autism spectrum disorders, delirium, psychosis, student mental health, and administrative outcomes research.
+In the last five years, fellows have worked on research in autism spectrum disorders, delirium, psychosis, student mental health, systems-based trends, and administrative outcomes research.

 Also, you may ask, "What if I don't want to make research my career but want to get some experience?"
 We hold several research meetings each year to introduce active research faculty to trainees in order to foster exposure to ongoing work as well as opportunities for involvement in research projects.
 Such involvement can take place as electives for at least one-half day per week (such as during CAP2).